 “It’s hard because I’m not the kind of person to stay at home and act sick!
 My boyfriend’s greatest wish is to not see me suffer.
-He dove into researching more about Lyme and an integrative approach with nontraditional therapies, such as meditation,” the 80s music icon continued.
+He dove into researching more about Lyme and an integrative approach with nontraditional therapies, such as meditation,” the ’80s music icon continued.
 Her advice to others going through the same thing?
 “Try to get back to basics, like healthy, clean foods,” she says.